 Benefits

 First and foremost, wood is much lighter than many other building materials.
-This makes it easy for you to dismantle, repurpose or move around the components of the wall as per your convenience.
+This makes it easy for you to dismantle, repurpose or move around the components of the wall at your convenience.

 Apart from this, wood retaining walls complement homes with a natural or rustic appearance akin to that of the countryside.
 As such, they are still a favorite of many people.